ntnghia1988/MS-500-Microsoft-365-Security/Instructions/Labs/MS500T00/LAB_AK_05_Lab1_Ex1_ATP_policies.md

 10. Under the **Redirect messages with detected attachments** section, select **Enable redirect**.

-11. In the **Send messages that contain blocked, monitored, or replaced attachments to the specified email address** field, enter **JoniS@M365xZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider)
+11. In the **Send messages that contain blocked, monitored, or replaced attachments to the specified email address** field, enter **JoniS@WWLxZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider), select **Next**

 1. On the **Review** window, note the two messages displayed regarding the **Safe Attachents detection response:** and **Redirect attachments:** options that were selected. select **Submit**.